teixeira308/doc-filler-api/README.md

 # Doc Filler API - Backend Project

-This is a backend project developed with TypeScript, MySQL, Express, typeorm, bcrypt, and jsonwebtoken.
+This is a backend project developed with TypeScript, MySQL, Express.

 ## Technologies Used